 Field-hunting tip

-Look in pegmatites, contact metamorphic rocks country — that is the host setting where ekanite typically forms.
+Look in pegmatites, contact metamorphic rocks country, the host setting where ekanite typically forms.
 If you start seeing thorite, quartz, feldspar in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains, occasionally short prismatic crystals habit, so train your eye for that shape before scanning the outcrop.